- class captum.attr.FeatureAblation(forward_func)¶

 A list of tuples with length equal to the number of examples in inputs (dim 0), and each tuple containing #output_dims - 1 elements.
 Each tuple is applied as the target for the corresponding example.

 perturbations_per_eval (int, optional) – Allows ablation of multiple features to be processed simultaneously in one call to forward_fn.
 Each forward pass will contain a maximum of perturbations_per_eval * #examples samples.
 For DataParallel models, each batch is split among the available devices, so evaluations on each available device contain at most (perturbations_per_eval * #examples) / num_devices samples.
-If the forward function returns a single scalar per batch, perturbations_per_eval must be set to 1.
+If the forward function’s number of outputs does not change as the batch size grows (e.g. if it outputs a scalar value), you must set perturbations_per_eval to 1 and use a single feature mask to describe the features for all examples in the batch.
 Default: 1

 **kwargs (Any, optional) – Any additional arguments used by child classes of FeatureAblation (such as Occlusion) to construct ablations.
 These arguments are ignored when using FeatureAblation directly.
 Default: None